Since October 15th 2018, the Norwegian government has released a full act allowing companies to work legally in the virtual money landscape.

 3. Applying for the full financial license, including the D-number for EU citizens.
 1BTC

 The process for part 1-2 takes about 1 week.
-Part 3 takes 3-5 weeks after registering the company.
+Part 3 can take 8-12 weeks or more after registering the company.

 For the details of the financial license, please refer to the English translation below (Google translation)